qinghaoh/qinghaoh.github.io/_posts/2020-08-15-backtracking.markdown

     // increment
     for (int i = 0; i < nums.length; i++) {
+        // the search space of each layer includes only the first of equal elements
+        // e.g. 2, 2, 2
+        //      ^
         if (used[i] || i > 0 && nums[i] == nums[i - 1] && !used[i - 1]) {
             continue;
         }